INRIA/scikit-learn-mooc/jupyter-book/feature_selection/feature_selection_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
-- identify and differentiate numerical and categorical features;
-- create an advanced predictive pipeline with scikit-learn;
-- fine-tune the parameters of an advanced predictive pipeline.
+- understand in which case feature selection is beneficial;
+- be aware of the caveats and how to put into practice feature selection techniques.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 5 hours.
+The estimated time to go through this module is about 50 minutes.